omidfarhang/omid.dev/content/posts/2024/2024-06-19-advanced-angular-change-detection.en.md

 - Split your application into feature modules.
 - Load modules on demand using the `loadChildren` property in the Angular router.

+## Further Reading

+- [Angular Official Documentation](https://angular.io/guide/change-detection)
+- [Understanding Angular's Change Detection Strategy](https://blog.angular-university.io/how-does-angular-2-change-detection-really-work/)
+- [Angular Performance Checklist](https://web.dev/angular/)

-## 7. Conclusion
+## Conclusion

 Optimizing change detection is essential for building high-performance Angular applications.
 By leveraging advanced strategies such as the `OnPush` change detection strategy, embracing immutability, and using manual change detection techniques, you can significantly improve the performance and predictability of your applications.

 Remember to profile and monitor your application regularly to identify and address performance bottlenecks.
 By following the tips and best practices outlined in this post, you can ensure that your Angular applications remain fast and responsive, even as they grow in complexity.

-For more in-depth information on Angular change detection and performance optimization, check out these resources:

-- [Angular Official Documentation](https://angular.io/guide/change-detection)
-- [Understanding Angular's Change Detection Strategy](https://blog.angular-university.io/how-does-angular-2-change-detection-really-work/)
-- [Angular Performance Checklist](https://web.dev/angular/)

-Happy coding!